Causal Discovery in Linear Structural Causal Models with Deterministic Relations: System model

 We define the causal diagram of the model as a directed graph in which the vertex set consists of the observed variables $\mathcal{X}$ and the source variables $\mathcal{S}$.
 There is a directed edge from observed variable $x_i$ to $x_j$ if and only if $a_{ji}\neq 0$ (we refer to such an edge as a causal connection), and a directed edge from source $s_i$ to observed variable $x_j$ if and only if $b_{ji}\neq 0$ (we refer to such an edge as an exogenous connection).
 Due to the assumed causal order, the causal diagram is acyclic, and hence the model is a directed acyclic graph (DAG).
-The model in \eqref{eq:system_model_1} can be written in the matrix form as
+The model in \eqref{eq:system_model_1} can be written in the matrix form as where $X\triangleq[x_1,\cdots,x_p]^\top$, $\tilde{S}\triangleq [\tilde{s}_1,\cdots,\tilde{s}_p]^\top$, $S \triangleq [s_1,\cdots,s_m]^\top$. $\bA$ is a $p\times p$ strictly lower triangular matrix with the coefficient $a_{ij}$ on the $(i,j)$-th entry. $\bB$ is a $p\times m$ matrix with the coefficient $ b_{ij}$ on the $(i,j)$-th entry.
+The strictly lower triangular matrix $\bA$ attests the existence of a causal order among the observed variables (the generating process is recursive \citep{bollen1989structural}).
+Mixtures $\tilde{s}_i$, $i\in[p]$ represent {\it{additive exogenous noises}}.